Worm4047/buildmason-flask-rest/{{cookiecutter.project_name}}/README.md

 # {{cookiecutter.project_name}}

 This is a simple Flask project for a REST API with user data.
+The project defines a user data model and creates/queries the data

 ## Getting Started